janTOffermann/HEPData4ML/tutorial/README.md

 ## Tutorial 1

+This is a duplicate of **Tutorial 0**, except that it produces an ASCII-format HepMC3 file.
+These are a little less useful in practice because they lack some of the nice features of ROOT (specifically, random access -- which is super-useful for things like pileup handling), but they do have the benefit of being human-readable!

+## Tutorial 2

 In this tutorial, we'll generate top-antitop pair production events.
 Here's a breakdown of our configuration:
 - We'll run nearly the full MC pipeline this time: generation, simulation and reconstruction steps.
 We're just skipping the addition of any pileup.
 - We'll cluster large-radius (R=0.8) jets.